sreco002/Matrix/Arduino/README.md

 ### Transforming textiles into an intuitive way to interact with computers.
 This project is part of an electronic textiles research on HCI gesture interaction that was started in 2005.

 ## Requirements
-- E256 eTextile-matrix-sensor
+- E256 shield
 - Arduino IDE
-- Arduino library
+- Extra Arduino library
   - PacketSerial: https://github.com/bakercp/PacketSerial

 ### Settings for Arduino IDE
-- Board:           Teensy 3.1 - 3.2
+- Board:           Teensy 3.1-3.2
 - USB Type:        Serial

 ## Program Synopsis